Docat0209/zoo-api/README.md

 # Virtual Zoo Management System Web Api

 This is a team project for the school's OOP course.
-The goal is to create a management system for a zoo with a web-based interface.
+The goal is to create a management system for a zoo.

 ![](https://hackmd.io/_uploads/BkA37eDvp.png)